ramsondon/xng/README.md

 # xng
-Lightweight javascript templating engine based on lodash
+the lightweight powerful javascript template loader on top of lodash